McSquizzy/elastic-stack/README.md

 # Components
 ## Elasticsearch
 **Host:** elasticsearch.nislab.eee.intern
+### Config
+`elasticsearch/config/elasticsearch.yml` Configures Elasticsearch.
+Should not be touched and no changes are necessery.

 ## Logstash
 **Host:** logstash.nislab.eee.intern
 ### Config
-`logstash/config/logstash.yml` Should not be touched and no changes are necessery `logstash/config/pipelines.yml` Registers pipelines using a defined config file `logstash/pipeline/main.yml` Each pipeline must have an `input`, `filter` and `output` tag.
+`logstash/config/logstash.yml` Should not be touched and no changes are necessery.

+`logstash/config/pipelines.yml` Registers pipelines using a defined config file.

+`logstash/pipeline/main.yml` Each pipeline must have an `input`, `filter` and `output` tag.
 Input defines what data should be processed in the pipeline.
 Filter defines how the data should be processed.
 Output defines where the data should be sent.

 ## Kibana
 **Host:** kibana.nislab.eee.intern
+### Config
+`kibana/config/kibana.yml` Configures Kibana.
+Should not be touched and no changes are necessery.